-- 2.4.3.1 If the aircraft is required to deviate from track or ATS route to avoid adverse meteorological conditions and prior clearance cannot be obtained, an ATC clearance must be obtained at the earliest possible time.
-Until an ATC clearance is received, the pilot should take the following actions: - If possible, deviate away from an organised track or ATS route system; - Establish communications with and alert nearby aircraft by broadcasting, at suitable intervals on the frequency in use and on 121.5MHz (or, as a back-up, on the inter-pilot air-to-air frequency 123.45MHz): - 1) aircraft identification; - flight level - position including ATS route designator or the track code; and - 4) intentions.
+2.4.3.1 If the aircraft is required to deviate from track or ATS route to avoid adverse meteorological conditions and prior clearance cannot be obtained, an ATC clearance must be obtained at the earliest possible time.
+Until an ATC clearance is received, the pilot should take the following actions:

+- a.
+If possible, deviate away from an organised track or ATS route system; - Establish communications with and alert nearby aircraft by broadcasting, at suitable intervals on the frequency in use and on 121.5MHz (or, as a back-up, on the inter-pilot air-to-air frequency 123.45MHz): - 1) aircraft identification; - 2) flight level; - 3) position including ATS route designator or the track code; and - 4) intentions.

-- ENR 2 - c.
+- FIHA - c.
 Watch for conflicting traffic both visually and by reference to ACAS (if equipped); - d.
-Turn on all exterior lights (commensurate with appropriate operating limitations); - For deviations of less than 5NM from the originally cleared track or ATS route, remain at a level assigned by ATC: - f.
+Turn on all exterior lights (commensurate with appropriate operating limitations); - e.
+For deviations of less than 5NM from the originally cleared track or ATS route, remain at a level assigned by ATC; - f.
 For deviations greater than or equal to 5NM from the originally cleared track or ATS route, when the aircraft is approximately 5NM from track, initiate a level change in accordance with the following table:

-Originally cleared track or ATS route centre line Deviations > 5NM Level Change EAST 000°-179° magnetic LEFT RIGHT DESCEND 300FT CLIMB 300FT WEST 180°-359° magnetic LEFT RIGHT CLIMB 300FT DESCEND 300FT
+Originally cleared track or ATS route centre line Deviations > 5NM Level Change

+EAST LEFT DESCEND 300FT

+000°-179° magnetic RIGHT CLIMB 300FT

+WEST LEFT CLIMB 300FT

+180°-359° magnetic RIGHT DESCEND 300FT

 - g.
-If the pilot receives clearance to deviate from cleared track or ATS route for a specified distance and, subsequently, requests, but cannot obtain a clearance to deviate beyond that distance, the pilot should apply an altitude offset in accordance with the table above before deviating beyond the cleared distance; - When returning to track or ATS route, be at its assigned flight level when the aircraft is within approximately 5NM of the centre line; and - If contact was not established prior to deviating, continue to attempt to contact ATC to obtain a clearance.
+If the pilot receives clearance to deviate from cleared track or ATS route for a specified distance and, subsequently, requests, but cannot obtain a clearance to deviate beyond that distance, the pilot should apply an altitude offset in accordance with the table above before deviating beyond the cleared distance; - h.
+When returning to track or ATS route, be at its assigned flight level when the aircraft is within approximately 5NM of the centre line; and - If contact was not established prior to deviating, continue to attempt to contact ATC to obtain a clearance.
 If contact was established, continue to keep ATC advised of intentions and obtain traffic information.